 Languages such as Perl, Python and Ruby enable you to write throw away scripts.
 Perl has been called a write-only language because you write a script to fix something and then toss it away because you can easily re-write it the next time it’s needed.
 The philosophy of those languages is to enable you to write simple, common programs as easily as possible.
 I noticed that when I wrote the script, I looked for utility functions that I could re-use in the future when needed.

 The other day, I wrote a small Python script to replace specific lines in certain files.
 When I wrote it, all I could think about was fixing the damned files.
-It was so easy that I didn’t think about how I would do this in the future for other types of files if I needed to.
+It was so easy that I didn’t think about how I would do this in the future for other types of files.
 The answer is simple: make a function that takes a filename and a list of lists where each sub-list contains the string to match and the string to replace it with.
 This answer came easily after the pressure was off.
 But with Scheme, I am always looking for macros and functions to create to ease potential problems I may have.